codeadvance/profolio/README.md

 ![A.I.
 Machine Automated Video](/assets/img/Automated Video Compiling.png)

 ### Education
-▪ Toronto Institute of Data Science and Technology | Diploma, Data Science 2024 ▪ University of New Brunswick | Bachelor of Science, Civil Engineering 2014 - 2019 ▪ University of New Brunswick | Diploma, Entrepreneurship Business 2014 - 2019
+▪ Toronto Institute of Data Science and Technology |  Data Science 2024 ▪ University of New Brunswick | Bachelor of Science, Civil Engineering 2014 - 2019
+▪ University of New Brunswick | Diploma, Entrepreneurship Business 2014 - 2019